exusc/datahub/README.md

 - UI should use Abraxas Base Components
 - Support of MinIo

 Next Tasks
+- See TODO in User admin: selection of areasscopes must include own scopes Beispiel besser machen
+- Passwort auslagern?
+- Scopes with from to for Schutzstufen
 - Create application Test based on definition in Confluence
-- See TODO in User admin: selection of areasscopes must include own scopes

 Next Stories
 - Define RLS for the hub itself